RealRobotics/rpi-kb/ubuntu/README.md

 * Ubuntu Desktop 22.04.1 LTS 64 bit.
 * Ubuntu Server 22.04.1 LTS 64 bit.

+ROS Jazzy tested on this release:

+* Ubuntu Desktop 24.04.2 LTS 64 bit.

 ## Installation

 The Raspberry Pi imager tool is the best choice for installing images onto an SD card.
 Just make sure you chose the correct version of the OS.